meltoner/agrofelis/components/vehicle-steering/readme.md

 ![Gears protection cover](_figures/vehicle-steering-17-gears-covers.png)

-The 3d printed fabricated covers, having the magnets embedded into their structured can be seen by the following photo.
+The 3d printed fabricated covers, having the magnets embedded into their structure, can be seen in the following photo.

 ![gear-covers-1](_figures/vehicle-steering-18-gear-covers-1.jpg)